Nancy4510/project2_api/README.md

 - As a user, I want to be able to sign-out successfully.

+# **User Stories For Hardware Resource**

+- As a user I want to be able to sign-up successfully.

+- As a user I want to be able to sign-in successfully.

+- As a user I want to be able to create a hardware successfully.

+- As a user I want to be able to update a hardware successfully.

+- As a user, I want to be able to view all hardware successfully.

+- As a user, I want to be able to remove a hardware successfully.

+- As a user, I want to be able to change the password successfully.

+- As a user, I want to be able to sign-out successfully.

 # **Technologies Used**
 - Ruby
 - Ruby on Rails